 As is often the case in a small town, Tuckerman - Swifton doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Tuckerman - Swifton with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.98% of adults in Tuckerman - Swifton have a bachelor's degree or advanced degree.
+In terms of college education, Tuckerman - Swifton is nearly on par with the US average for all cities of 21.84%: 20.86% of adults 25 and older in Tuckerman - Swifton have a bachelor's degree or advanced degree.

 The people who call Tuckerman - Swifton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tuckerman - Swifton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tuckerman - Swifton include Irish, English, German, Scottish, and European.
+Important ancestries of people in Tuckerman - Swifton include English, Irish, German, European, and Dutch.

 The most common language spoken in Tuckerman - Swifton is English.
 Other important languages spoken here include Spanish and Italian.